 Let’s Talk About Catheters.

-To celebrate the launch of our new catheter nurse service we wanted to dedicate a space where we talk about all matters relating to catheters.
-Catheter patient, Leanna Benjamin talks openly about what she wished she had known about having a catheter.
+Welcome to our dedicate a space where we talk about all matters relating to catheters.
+Leanna Benjamin who is a catheter patient, talks openly about what she wished she had known about having a catheter.

 Firstly let us introduce you to Leanna, who has lived with multiple chronic conditions for over 20 years and has had an indwelling catheter for around 12 years now.
 Leanna has been very open about her experiences of living with a catheter and has written a great piece for the Bladder and Bowel Community to help others who may feel daunted at the concept of life with a catheter.

 10 things I wish I was told about catheters – Leanna’s Story

 “Catheters can be embarrassing, and wearing one often leaves people feeling lonely.
 I hope, after reading this post, you will have picked up a tip or two that can make your life easier.
 Knowing that someone else had similar experiences would have made me feel less lonely when it happened to me.
 I didn’t get any leaflets about catheters, and I received very little advice.

 But, before I continue, I guess I should introduce myself.
 My name is Leanna Benjamin, and I’ve been living with multiple debilitating illnesses for over 20 years.
 I first realised that my health was deteriorating after a bout of the flu when I was 18; but it took four years to be diagnosed with ME (Myalgic Encephalomyelitis).

 As my condition gradually got worse, I noticed that I was struggling to control my bladder.
 It had always been weak, but up to this point it had at least been manageable.
 Now, my mobility became severely affected by the ME, which in turn exasperated my bladder issues.